Journey of Craftsmanship

 HANDMADE FURNITURE

-Latest Obsession: Ming Dynasty Influence
+Ming Dynasty Influence

 Made for Emperors, Ming furniture is known for exquisit craftsmanship during 1300-1600s.
 This style merges Ming influence into my past works, offering an enlightened perspective on style, quality and minimalism.